jamesandariese/travis-pkg-hello/README.md

 If you're not me, you probably also want to edit .travis.yml a bit, specifically the deploy token since it won't work otherwise.

-Do this by running `travis setup releases`.
+Do this by running `travis setup releases --force`.

-If you don't have travis CLI, run `gem install travis`.
+If you don't have Travis CLI, run `gem install travis`.

+You will very much want to copy the file settings from .travis.yml before setting your auth token and restore them after since they're part of the magicalness.
+You will also want to keep the tags: true section.

 Yes, this is all being included in a man page.
 Oh well.